openendurance/fkt/README.md

 ## Contribute to this project

-Pull requests are always welcome.
+We need your help!
+Pick something from the [backlog](https://github.com/orgs/openendurance/projects/2) or [suggest a new feature](https://github.com/openendurance/fkt/issues/new).
+And pull requests are always welcome.
 See the [contribution guidelines](https://github.com/openendurance/fkt/blob/main/.github/CONTRIBUTING.md) for more information.

 ## License